 China says to penalise Luckin Coffee for accounting fraud

-The ministry completed its inspections into Luckin Coffee (China) and Luckin Coffee (Beijing), which found Luckin booked 2.25 billion yuan ($322.60 million) of sales through fake coupons from April 2019 to the end of last year, it said in a statement on its website on Friday.
+The Ministry of Finance, which began an investigation into Luckin Coffee (China) and Luckin Coffee (Beijing) in early May, found Luckin booked 2.25 billion yuan ($322.60 million) of sales through fake coupons from April 2019 to the end of last year, it said in a statement on its website on Friday.

-It also found Luckin inflated sales by 2.12 billion yuan during that period.
-Costs were inflated by 1.2 billion yuan while profits were inflated by 908 million yuan, it added.
+It also found Luckin inflated sales by 2.12 billion yuan during the period, while costs were inflated by 1.2 billion yuan and profits by 908 million yuan.

+The ministry said that it would now impose administrative penalties on Luckin, without giving further details.

+The State Administration for Market Regulation said in a separate statement, again without giving details, that it too would take action against the two domestic entities of Luckin and related third party companies that helped Luckin with the false promotion.

 ($1 = 6.9746 Chinese yuan renminbi)

-(Reporting by Zhang Yan in Beijing, and Brenda Goh in Shanghai; editing by John Stonestreet)
+(Reporting by Zhang Yan in Beijing, and Brenda Goh in Shanghai; editing by John Stonestreet and Kirsten Donovan)

 ((Zoey.Zhang@thomsonreuters.com;))